 Or, as I call it …. the Emperor’s-new-clothes wine moment.
 You get my point….

 It is often easier to find good quality in the preservative free red wine selection.
-However, I have tasted a tasty French rosé from Mas Janeil that would not stand out as different in a line up of modern rosé wines.
+However, I have tasted a tasty French rosé from Mas Janeil.
+It is one that would not stand out as different in a line up of modern rosé wines.
 One contains both with and without a sulphite.

-Therefore, my recommendation to you is to make sure you do a bit of research on the wine and its maker if you are not sure.
+Therefore, my recommendation to you is to make sure you do a bit of research.
+On both the wine and its maker if you are not sure.
 Some of these wines can be on the expensive side, especially Champagne.

 A word of warning about wines without sulphites….